WHAT IS PENILE CANCER?

 WHAT DOES PENIS CANCER LOOK LIKE?

-Cancer on the penis can look like a lump, mass, sore, or discoloration, depending on the type of skin cancer that’s causing it.
+Cancer on the penis can look like a lump, mass, sore, or discolouration, depending on the type of skin cancer that’s causing it.
 It’s most commonly located on the foreskin or the head of the penis.

 A urologist can perform diagnostic tests to determine whether the lump is cancerous.

-RISK FACTOR FOR PENILE CANCER?
+WHAT ARE THE RISK FACTORS FOR PENILE CANCER?